Olympic Pin Trading Information ~ 1992 Summer Olympics in Barcelona, Spain

 The competition between potential host cities is fierce and they vie for the honor of hosting the Olympic games with the planning stages often ten to twelve years or more in advance.
 Obviously this entails much coordination between private and public entities to successfully win the bid.

 Olympic pins are even created at this stage.
 They are called Bid Pins.
 There are also Countdown Pins.
-There are undoubtedly many that have been created prior to the upcoming London Olympics.
+There are undoubtedly many that have been created prior to each of the Olympics.
 Sometimes these are issued years in advance!

 Olympic Sponsor Pins